 According to NHTSA, with the exception of the Fourth of July, New Year’s Eve is the most dangerous driving holiday.
 Here’s how to avoid becoming a statistic.

-According to NHTSA, an average of 36 fatalities occurred on the road each day in the United States between 2001 and 2005, as the result of an alcohol impaired driver.
-That number jumped to 45 per day during the three-day period around Christmas those years, and then soared to 54 per day over New Year’s holiday.
+The National Highway Traffic Safety Administration says that an average of 36 fatalities occurred on the road each day in the United States between 2001 and 2005, as the result of an alcohol impaired driver.
+That number jumps to around 45 per day during the three-day period around Christmas those years, and then soars to 54 per day over New Year’s holiday.

 We’ve got a few suggestions on how to celebrate without becoming a statistic: